MachineLearningInterview.com is a one-stop platform to prepare for Data Science interviews.

 - Intent based retrieval : Understand the intent of the question and attributes of the intent – works well if there are a specific set of intents and the problem is to classify the query into one of the appropriate intents.
 Tag questions with appropriate intents and attributes to retrieve the appropriate answer.

-- Since we are not allowed to change the algorithm, we can only play with the search query or in other words, we either change the algorithm/model or the data, here we can only change the data, hence search query modification.
+Since we are not allowed to change the underlying algorithm, we can only play with the search query itself.
+Here are some ways we can modify the search query to get better recall:

-- Note that you could apply the same principle as above to the result of the original query.
+- You could apply the same principle as above to the result of the original query.
 Instead of changing the query, you get first set of results from original query, then get results which are synonymous to first set of results.

 Skip-Gram Recap: model tries to represent each word in a large text as a lower dimensional vector in a space of K dimensions making similar words also be close to each other.
 This is achieved by training a feed-forward network where we try to predict the context words given a specific words.